GenBench/genbench_cbt_2023/src/genbench/tasks/dbca_deprel/doc.md

 ## Usage
-To use the provided train-test split, load the data from
+To use the provided maximum-compound-divergence train-test split, load the data and evaluate a model's predictions:
 ```
+from genbench import load_task
+from genbench.api import PreparationStrategy

 # Load the task
 task = load_task("dbca_deprel")
 ds = task.get_prepared_datasets(PreparationStrategy.FINETUNING)